Chronic Plaque Psoriasis Causes, Symptoms and Treatment

 - Plaque psoriasis presents slightly differently in children.
 Plaques are not as thick and the lesions are less scaly.
 Psoriasis may often appear in the nappy region in infancy and in flexural areas in children.
 The disease more commonly affects the face in children than it does with adults.

 - Nail changes are often seen, with pitting, onycholysis, subungual hyperkeratosis, or the oil-drop sign (yellow-red discolouration of the nail bed looking like a drop of oil beneath the nail).
-See separate Psoriatic Nail Disease article.
+See the separate Psoriatic Nail Disease article.

 Assessment of severity

 The extent and duration of chronic plaque psoriasis are very variable.
 Lesions vary in size from one to several centimetres.
 The number of lesions may range from few to many at any given time.
 Smaller plaques may coalesce into larger lesions, especially on the legs and sacral regions.